aidanaden/shamir-zig/README.md

 We can `generate` shares from a given secret and later `reconstruct` the secret from the minimum number of shares (as configured when running `generate`).

+Note: for algorithms using Ed25519, the secret is hashed via Sha512 and reduced into a value within the Ed25519 curve (32-bytes).
+Reduction is required since the secret can only be reconstructed as a value within the Ed25519 curve.

 ### CLI

 #### Shamir GF256